How to Effectively Communicate with Frontline Employees

 Here's why SMS-based frontline communication scores highest: your workers already have their phones.
 They already check texts constantly.
 There's no app to download, no password to remember, no new behavior to adopt.
 The barrier to entry is zero.

 Dedicated apps offer more bells and whistles, but they face a fundamental problem: adoption.
 Even when companies mandate app downloads, most workers simply don't do it.
-Those who do often forget their passwords or turn off notifications.
-Airship reports that on average less than 60% of those who even download the app even enable push notifications, and even worse: less than 9% of push notifications are interacted with.
+Airship reports that on average less than 60% of those who even download the app enable push notifications, and even worse: less than 9% of push notifications are interacted with.

 Email cascades through managers sound reasonable until you watch them in action.
-Corporate sends a message to regional managers, who forward it to district managers, who tell store managers, who are supposed to share it with shift leads…who might mention it to their teams.
-By the time the message reaches the frontline (if it reaches them at all) it's been summarized, paraphrased, and stripped of critical details.
+Corporate sends a message to regional managers, who forward it to district managers, who tell store managers, who are supposed to share it with shift leads... who might mention it to their teams.
+By the time the message reaches the frontline, it's been summarized, paraphrased, and stripped of critical details.

 Paper-based communication and social media score lowest because they're fundamentally unreliable.
 Break room posters go unread.
 Paper schedules get lost.
 Social media groups get buried in feeds.
 And you have absolutely no way to confirm who saw your message and who didn't.